Adam Wylie: Musical theatre

 He has also appeared frequently in regional theatre, including in Camelot as Merlyn-Tom-Morgan at the North Shore Music Theatre (Massachusetts) in 2005, Big River as Huck Finn, 110 in the Shade as Jimmy Curry in 2004 at the Pasadena Playhouse (California), On the Town as Chip in 2003 at the Gateway Playhouse, Bellport, New York, Footloose as Willard, Precious Sons as Freddie Jr., House Arrest as Todd, and Beauty and the Beast, as Chip.
-He also played Leo Bloom in a regional production of Mel Brooks' The Producers (musical) at Gateway Playhouse.
+He also played Leo Bloom in a regional production of The Producers at Gateway Playhouse.

-February 21, 2007 marked Wylie's debut in the musical Wicked at the Pantages Theatre, Los Angeles.
+February 21, 2007, marked Wylie's debut in the musical Wicked at the Pantages Theatre, Los Angeles.
 He starred as Boq opposite such stars as Eden Espinosa, Jenna Leigh Green, Megan Hilty, and Carol Kane.
-He played his final performance on December 30, 2007, along with Espinosa and Kane, and was replaced by his understudy, Michael Drolet.
+He played his final performance on December 30, 2007, along with Espinosa and Kane, and was replaced by understudy Michael Drolet.

+Personal life

+On June 24, 2017, Wylie married Sophie Ullett.
+He currently resides in Valley Village, Los Angeles, California.

+On October 20, 2023, Wylie was arrested on charges of petty theft after allegedly shoplifting from a Target store in Burbank, California, taking $108.05 worth of products.
+He was given a citation and subsequently released.

 Honors and awards

 Wylie won Young Artist Awards for Picket Fences, and Dennis the Menace, and Hollywood Reporter YoungStar Awards for Picket Fences twice.
-He has been nominated for Young Artist Awards for Under Wraps, and All Dogs Go to Heaven 2, and YoungStar Awards for Balloon Farm, and Michael Landon, The Father I Knew.
+He has been nominated for Young Artist Awards for Under Wraps and All Dogs Go to Heaven 2, and YoungStar Awards for Balloon Farm and Michael Landon, The Father I Knew.